 Semi-altricial birds, while still considered altricial, hatch covered with down.
 They are still not able to leave the nest and still require being fed by parents and can hatch with eyes either open or closed.
 An example of this is raptors and herons who hatch with eyes open and then owls who hatch with eyes closed.

 Precocial birds, unlike altricial, hatch much more developed.
 They also usually have a longer incubation period than altricial species.
-Within a day or two of hatching they are able to leave their nest, walk fine on their own, and depending on the species, able to swim also.
+Within a day or two of hatching, they are able to leave their nest, walk on their own, and depending on the species, able to swim.
 They also hatch out completely covered in down and with eyes open.
-These birds are also generally able to feed themselves as they accompany their parents around who give them protection and extra warmth.
+These birds are also generally able to feed themselves as they accompany their parents around, who are mainly providing them protection and extra warmth.
 While they may hatch more developed than altricial species, they grow slower and rely on parents for protection longer, sometimes for several months.
-This strategy allows for less chance of the whole brood being lost, with chances that only a few may get taken by predators.
+This strategy allows for less chance of the whole brood being lost, more likely only loosing a few to predators.

 There are a few different little categories for precocial species, mainly with the consideration of how the chicks feed.
 Some like ducklings and shorebird chicks follow the parents around but feed themselves.
 Game Birds such as pheasants, quails and turkeys also follow their parents around but are shown their food.
 Then there are birds such as rails, grebes and loons that follow their parents but are actually fed by them.